Royal Flying Doctor Service

 - Road Fatalities: More than half of road fatalities occur on rural and remote roads.

 - Workplace Injury: Injury fatality rates for agricultural workers are 9 times higher than any other industry.

 - Poisoning: Death rates from poisoning are 3.5 times higher in remote areas compared to major cities.

 - Assault deaths: Australians in remote areas are 3.8 times more likely to die from an injury caused by assault than in major cities.

 - Children: Children from very remote areas are 2.2 times more likely to be hospitalised for an injury than children in cities.

 - Indigenous: Indigenous people in remote and very remote areas are twice as likely as indigenous people in major cities to be hospitalised for an injury.

 Read more in The Royal Flying Doctor Service report.

 "The Royal Flying Doctor Service of Australia is a not-for-profit charitable service providing aero-medical emergency and primary health care services together with communication and education assistance to people who live, work and travel in regional and remote Australia."

-The TasTAFE Libraries have recieved permission from The Royal Flying Doctor service of Australia to display this content.
+The TasTAFE Libraries have received permission from The Royal Flying Doctor Service of Australia to display this content.